 Make Sure the Pump and Filter Housing Are Level

 Check the pool pump and filter base to see if it was installed on level ground.
 If the filter system is sitting on an uneven base or on ground that's not level, the internal moving parts of the pool pump will cause the entire filter and the motor to vibrate.
-Sometimes solving the noisy pump is as simple as securing the base for the filtration system.
+It's not uncommon for ground to settle unevenly, throwing the pump housing out of level, and it's usually not hard to level it up again.
+Sometimes solving the noisy pump problem is as simple as securing the base for the filtration system.

 Examine the pool pump impeller.
-To examine the impeller, turn off the filter, unplug the pump and open the pump basket lid.
+To do this, turn off the filter, unplug the pump, and open the pump basket lid.
 Pull out the pump basket and reach your fingers down through the tube leading from the pump basket toward the impeller.
 Touch the impeller to see if it's clogged with debris or if it is wobbly.
 Too much debris or a wobbling impeller will cause the pump to sound loud.
 Remove the debris if it's dirty.
-Use a pliers to bend a stiff piece of wire to create a hook at the end.
+Use pliers to bend a stiff piece of wire to create a hook at the end.
 The hook will help you remove debris.
 If the impeller is wobbly, you may need to have it adjusted or replaced.

-Replace the bearings.
 If you hear a whining sound in the motor, it's time to replace the bearings.
-This is an intricate process, so take it to a technician familiar with the inner workings of a pool pump motor.
+This is an intricate process, so call a technician familiar with the inner workings of a pool pump motor.